mobilcom-debitel/edge-cli/README.md

 edge <account> proxy validate <source> <name>

 // overwrite currently deployed revision with <source> and deploy
-// only do this in development environments edge <account> proxy update <source> <name>
+// WARNING: only do this in development environments edge <account> proxy update <source> <name>

 // undeploy existing revision